Dominic Smith Player Props: Nationals vs. Marlins

 Dominic Smith At The Plate

-- Smith is batting .333 with one homer during his last games and is riding a four-game hitting streak.
+- Smith enters this game on a five-game hitting streak.
+In his last games, he's hitting .400 with one homer.

-- Smith has reached base via a hit in 42 games this season (of 64 played), and had multiple hits in 20 of those games.
+- In 66.2% of his 65 games this season, Smith has picked up at least one hit.
+He's also had 21 multi-hit games.

-- He has hit a long ball in two of 64 games played this year, and in 0.8% of his plate appearances.
+- He has hit a home run in two of 65 games played this season, and in 0.7% of his plate appearances.

-- Smith has picked up an RBI in 20.3% of his games this season, with two or more RBI in 6.3% of his games.
+- In 20.0% of his games this year, Smith has had at least one RBI.
+He's picked up more than one in 6.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.